qinglanfan/Queenlan/README.md

+# Hi there
-# Hi This is Qinglan Fan.
+This is Qinglan Fan.
 I am working on evolutionary machine learning, genetic programming，computer vision, feature engineering。